kamilburda/batcher/docs/sections/Usage.md

 ## Actions and Conditions

-Before the start of batch processing, you can apply a multitude of *procedures* to each image/layer, such as scaling, background insertion, any layer effect or GIMP plug-in.
+Before the start of batch processing, you can apply a multitude of *actions* to each image/layer, such as scaling, background insertion, any layer effect or GIMP plug-in.

 You can exclude images/layers from being processed/exported based on one or more *conditions* (only filenames matching a suffix, only visible layers, ...).

 Actions and conditions can be a powerful way to adjust batch processing to your heart's content.
 You can take a look at a few [examples](Examples.md) to get started.

-The names under Input Images/Input Layers and the image preview are automatically updated as you adjust the procedures and conditions.
+The names under Input Images/Input Layers and the image preview are automatically updated as you adjust the actions and conditions.

 For details, see [Actions](Customization/Actions.md) and [Conditions](Customization/Conditions.md).